 While errors and start-up problems are natural in all innovations and new systems, given the sheer size and scope of the e-toll scheme, public goodwill and buy in was even more important to obtain before embarking on its launch.
 By failing to do so, Sanral has managed to alienate the public to such an extent, that there is now no more goodwill left to draw on.

 The public interest is not being served by Sanral.
 This latest admission by the Minister would ordinarily give the Public Protector more reason to investigate Sanral, but given the pressure she is under, we are concerned that Sanral will be left unchallenged on this matter.
 This in turn leaves the various issues and transgressions by Sanral, to be addressed and tackled by political parties such as the Freedom Front, the DA and civil action movements like OUTA.
 As such, OUTA has now geared itself up to offer a protective defensive umbrella to motorists, who can rely on the organisation to hold Sanral accountable at every turn, for failing the public.
-OUTA has indicated it will come to the legal defense of any of its contributing members, in the event of Sanral moving to prosecute them for not paying e-toll bills.
+OUTA has indicated it will come to the legal defense of any of its contributing supporters, in the event of Sanral moving to prosecute them for not paying e-toll bills.